 As books begin to deteriorate physically, they are inspected by the staff of the Preservation Department.
 Those having only minor structural damages may be rebound by a commercial bindery or repaired in-house.
 However, more sophisticated preservation treatment differs depending on whether an individiual item is valuable primarily for the information it contains or has significance as an art object or historical artifact.

 Those with intrinsic value are likely to be transferred to the M.E.
 Grenander Department of Special Collections & Archives to insure proper storage and handling.

-If the paper on which a book is printed has deteriorated to the point where its pages are too brittle to use without loss of information, or if a book is irreparable due to mold or vandalism, a decision is made by a library subject specialist about its value.
+If the paper on which a book is printed has deteriorated to the point where its pages are too brittle to use without loss of information, or if a book is irreparable due to mold or vandalism, a decision is made by a library subject librarian about its value.
 Books which no longer have value for teaching or research are withdrawn from the collection.
 Those still useful for research and study, but which have no historic or artistic value, may be replaced, or reformatted as a microfilm, digital copy, or preservation photocopy.
 Photocopied material that is no longer protected by U.S. Copyright law is now scanned and made available as .pdf files through the Libraries' online catalog.
 Some volumes may be simply enclosed in a custom-made phase box or portfolio and returned to the shelf.

 Services to the University Libraries include:

 - Repair and conservation of general circulating collections and holdings from the M.E.
 Grenander Department of Special Collections and Archives.